mission

 Manuscripts, Style, and Images.
 Please make consistent use of a style guide, as well as spelling conventions (e.g., British vs. American English), throughout the essay.
 We prefer MLA or Chicago style guides with footnotes, but accept and work with most other styles as well.
 Primary and secondary content in the form of images, sound, video, or other digital content is welcome and encouraged.
 However, please do not embed images or other media in your document.
 Send images and other media as separate files.
 When preparing your maniscript, indicate prefered location of images in your text by filename and (when applicable) caption.

 Media Content.
 Audio, video, and other media content may stand on its own or accompany an essay.
 For standalone media projects, we welcome the inclusion of artist statements, framing essays, and/or images.
-Video content will be uploaded to the Liminalities Vimeo account for streaming.
-In some cases, videos submissions will be placed on the Vimeo server with password protection for peer review.
-Please note that although we hold the widest view of fair use of copyrighted materials, it is the reponsibility of the author to secure and indicate any necessary permissions when using copyright protected materials.
+In most cases, accepted video content will be uploaded to the Liminalities Vimeo account for streaming.
+Please note that although we hold a liberal view of fair use of copyrighted materials, it is the reponsibility of the author to secure and indicate any necessary permissions when using copyright protected materials.

-Recurring Series.
-The submission form allows you to direct your submission to a recurring series.
+Information on Recurring Series.
 For inquies regarding series, please contct series editors:

 » The City